 Journal of Public Administration

-The Australian Journal of Public Administration is the journal of record on public administration, public management and public policy in Australia and has been in continuous publication since 1937.
+The Australian Journal of Public Administration is the journal of record on public administration, public management and public policy in Australia.

 The journal is published digitally each quarter with over 5,000 institutions around the world licensed to access the publication.